uCredit-Dev/ucredit-docs/docs/uCredit/api/routes/year.md

 ### `POST` `/api/years`

 Creates a new year based on a given name, plan_id, user_id, and year number.
+A year will be automatically added to the end of the year array of the plan object.

 |            | Name    | Type     | Description                           |
 | ---------- | ------- | -------- | ------------------------------------- |